 You may be tempted to replicate in whole or part the traditional school model.
 You see the limitations of the traditional school model and think, “We can build something better!”
 For reasons we’ve explained in more detail elsewhere, you do not need to build your own separate school to give your students the benefits of the traditional school model.
 Besides, trying to compete directly with big schools will require an enormous amount of energy and resources.
 Instead, think of partnership!

 Rather than competing with big traditional schools, you can lean into your strengths and allow schools to lean into theirs.
-This means building a partnership where students can reap the hands-on benefits of your program plus the degree pathways that traditional schools offer.
+This means building a partnership where students can reap the hands-on benefits of your gap year program, internship, or church residency program, plus the degree pathways that traditional schools offer.

 Lopsided Partnerships Won’t Fix the Problem

 One of the common solutions that you may have considered is what we like to call the “bolt-on” approach.
-Here, your ministry offers the hands-on portion of the training and schools provide all the online classes.
+Here, your gap year program, internship, or church residency program, offers the hands-on portion of the training and schools provide all the online classes.
 But you may find, as many others have, that this is a lopsided partnership.

 The typical online degree program that a school will offer has no interaction with what you are offering on site.
 The school’s offerings are simply bolted on to the side of your program.
 The curriculum is not catered to your context.
 The subject areas you think are most important may not get any attention at all in the student’s online classes.
 The sort of ministry culture you have worked so hard to foster will be completely absent in anything the school offers.
 Ultimately, this program approach competes for bandwidth, dividing on-the-ground value instead of multiplying it.